scala/improvement-proposals/content/dedented-string-literals.md

-Although in theory the delimiter between `"` and `\n` could contain any characters except `"` and `\n` while remaining unambiguous, in practice we will likely want to limit it to a small set e.g. dashes-only to avoid unnecessary flexibility in the syntax
+Although in theory the delimiter between `"` and `\n` could contain any characters except `"` and `\n` while remaining unambiguous, in practice we will likely want to limit it to a small set e.g. dashes-only to avoid unnecessary flexibility in the syntax.

+If we want to stick with `"` for strings, this _Single-Quote with Header_ syntax seems like a good compromise that provides a `"`-based syntax while avoiding all the pitfalls of the raw [Single-Quoted Multi-line Strings](#single-quoted-multiline-strings) delimiter above.

 ### Other Syntaxes
 - Triple-backticks are another syntax that is currently available, and so could be used as